 We work collaboratively with the schools in our Catholic Partnership and our Family of schools.
 Staff network with colleagues to both share and develop good practise and our relationship with the Office for Education at the diocese is well established.

 Teaching staff attend training courses for the teaching, assessment and worship.
-The RE leader (Mrs McPartlan) attends co-ordinators meetings facilitated by officers, this supports her role in school keeping her up to date with current events and practice and allows her to work collaboratively with colleagues.
+The RE leader (Mrs Hughes) attends co-ordinator's meetings facilitated by officers, this supports her role in school keeping her up to date with current events and practice and allows her to work collaboratively with colleagues.

-We have a newly formed relationship with the Cathedral Choir service (September 2013).
-Our children thoroughly enjoy these sessions and are already benefitting from this opportunity.
-Four pupils have already been invited to join the main Cathedral choir!
+We have an established relationship with the Cathedral Choir service .
+Our children thoroughly enjoy these sessions and are already benefiting from this opportunity.
+Twenty two children currently been invited to join the main Cathedral choir!